 If you don’t have enough space for an actual storage bench, baskets are another great option.
 I shared 16 of my favorite decorative storage baskets here, they are so versatile and come in many different shapes and sizes.

 Inside the dresser, use drawer organizers for undergarments, socks, tank tops, etc to keep everything contained.
 When everything is organized, it is easier to pull clothes out and put them away.
-I shared some of my top picks for drawer organizers here.
+I shared some of my top picks for functional organization here.

 On top of the nightstand, use trays to help corral jewelry, reading glasses, or medications.
 The trays are decorative but also serve a purpose.
 When random items are grouped together on a tray, they appear less cluttered and ultimately more organized.